umbraco/UmbracoDocs/Documentation/Extending-Umbraco/Property-Editors/value-converters-v7.md

 A property value converter converts a property editors database stored value to another type.
 The converted value can be accessed from MVC Razor or any other Published Content API.

-Starting with Umbraco v7, property values have multiple levels:
+Starting with Umbraco v7, published property values have four "Values":

 - Data - The raw data stored in the database, this is generally a `String`
 - Source - A object of type that is appropriate to the property, e.g. a nodeId should be a `Int` or a collection of nodeId's would be a array of `Int[]`